Strong mentor-mentee relationships can have transformative impacts on careers, workplaces, and industries as a whole.

 Chair and founding member, Amelia De Angelis says the idea came about as a solutions’ based response to an ongoing challenge.
 “There were some issues around attracting and retaining women within defence industry roles,” says the Chief Operating Officer at Kinexus.

-“Kinexus identified that there was an opportunity to bring some organisations together to contemplate this challenge collectively, because it’s not just an individual organisation's challenge.
+“Kinexus identified that there was an opportunity to bring organisations together to contemplate this challenge collectively, because it’s not just an individual organisation's challenge.
 It’s an issue faced by the industry as a whole.”
 Ms De Angelis says since then, the TFTC mentoring program has had profound impacts both at an individual and industry wide level.

 “There are some great tangible examples within participant’s individual stories, where their involvement in the program has created a nurturing space where they can explore what might be possible, and has given them the confidence to go after it,” says Ms De Angelis.